stephenfujiwara/littlegrad/README.md

 This is a small autograd engine built from following a tutorial taught by Andrej Karpathy himself.

-Backpropagation is implemented over a dynamic acyclic graph, but since the engine itself is quite limited, operations need to be split into the most elementary of operations.
+Backpropagation is implemented over a dynamic acyclic graph, which makes you think about Neural Nets in a different light.

+Since the engine itself is quite limited, operations need to be split into the most elementary of operations.

 ## autodifferentiation at work